The Bitch (film): Plot

 Following from where The Stud left off, Fontaine Khaled is now a divorcee.
-While she still leads an extravagant jetset lifestyle and did get a rather hefty divorce settlement, she no longer has the financial security of being a billionaire's wife and her once-successful London nightclub, "Hobo", is now failing due to a newer club taking away most of the former patrons.
+While she still leads an extravagant jetset lifestyle and did get a rather hefty divorce settlement, she no longer has the financial security of being a billionaire's wife and her once-successful London nightclub, "The Hobo", is now failing due to a newer club taking away most of the former patrons.
 While on a flight returning to London from New York, she meets handsome Italian gambler Nico Cantafora.
 In order to impress Fontaine, Nico pretends he is a wealthy businessman, though he is actually a conman who owes money to the mafia, and he covertly uses Fontaine to smuggle a stolen diamond ring through airport customs which he intends to sell in London to pay off his debts.

 Nico later tracks Fontaine down in order to retrieve the ring she unwittingly carried through customs for him.
 They spend the night together but when she discovers that he planted the ring in her coat, she throws him out.
 However, when Nico later learns that the ring is a fake, he gives it to Fontaine as a light-hearted gift and she forgives him.
-Meanwhile, Fontaine's own financial problems continue to mount and her accountant warns her that she is rapidly running out of money.
+Meanwhile, Fontaine's own financial problems continue to mount and her financial advisor and confidante Arnold Rinstead warns her that she is rapidly running out of money.
 To combat this, she attempts to restore her failing nightclub to its former glory.
 Meanwhile, she learns of Nico's mob connections after he is beaten up by local gangsters due to the money he still owes them.